Visualizing Image Content to Explain Novel Image Discovery: Methods

 We extract a feature vector to represent each image by propagating the image through a neural network that was previously trained for an object classification task.
 Any network trained on a sufficiently diverse set of inputs can be employed, although prior work has shown that supervised networks provide better representations than unsupervised or self-supervised networks~\citep{bau:dissect17}.
 For our experiments, we used CaffeNet~\citep{jia:caffe14}, a CNN that consists of five convolutional layers and three fully connected layers~\citep{krizhevsky:alexnet12}.
 It was trained on 1.2 million images from 1000 classes using the ImageNet data set~\citep{imagenet12}.

-To extract image feature vectors, we resized each input image to 227 $\times$ 227 pixels, then propagated it through CaffeNet and recorded the activations observed at a chosen fully connected layer (fc6, fc7, or fc8).
-For layers fc6 or fc7, we recorded the activations prior to the linear rectification (ReLU) activation function, which clips all negative values to zero \citep{nair:relu10}.
+To extract image feature vectors, we resized each input image to 227 $\times$ 227 pixels, then propagated it through CaffeNet and recorded the activations observed at a chosen fully connected layer (fc6, fc7, or fc8). {These layers capture information at progressively more abstract levels.
+For example, some spatial information is preserved in the fc6 representation, while less spatial information is present in the fc7 layer, and progressively less in the fc8 layer, which has a one-to-one mapping from neurons to classes.
+The choice of which layer to use to represent image content can be guided by knowledge of the kind of novelty that is meaningful in a specific domain. } For layers fc6 or fc7, we recorded the activations prior to the linear rectification (ReLU) activation function, which clips all negative values to zero \citep{nair:relu10}.
 As we discuss in section~\ref{sec:methodvis}, the pre-rectification activations carry information that is necessary for the explanation generation process.
 Layers fc6 and fc7 each yield feature vectors with 4096 values, while fc8, the final layer prior to the softmax classification, yields a feature vector with 1000 values (one per output class).